xamidev/blankos/docs/USERS.md

 #### `words`

-Prints ten random words using an arbitrary dictionary that you can expand in `src/programs/words.c`.
+Prints random words using an arbitrary dictionary that you can expand in `src/programs/words.c`.

+Options:
+- `<nothing>` will default amount of words to 10
+- `<integer>` will set the amount of words to that number

 #### `primes`